HCIILAB/SCUT-EPT_Dataset_Release/README.md

 - [Baidu Cloud](https://pan.baidu.com/s/1h4d1ogn_MAnE_X0LNHowYg)  (Password : bk3x , Size = 1.08GB)
 - [OneDrive](https://1drv.ms/u/s!AlPCATpK8Ix6aQ2mqpavf5rXLWI)

 Note: The SCUT-EPT dataset can only be used for non-commercial research purpose.
-For scholars or organization who wants to use the SCUT-COUCH2009 database, please first fill in this [Application Form](https://github.com/HCIILAB/SCUT-EPT_Dataset_Release/blob/master/Application/Application_Form_for_Using_SCUT-EPT.doc) and send it via email to us (lianwen.jin@gmail.com).
+For scholars or organization who wants to use the SCUT-EPT database, please first fill in this [Application Form](https://github.com/HCIILAB/SCUT-EPT_Dataset_Release/blob/master/Application/Application_Form_for_Using_SCUT-EPT.doc) and send it via email to us (lianwen.jin@gmail.com).
 We will give you the decompression password after your letter has been received and approved.

 ## Description